Call Me Honey

 Where Cambridge Slows Down for Breakfast

-Cambridge, Massachusetts runs on an academic calendar and a certain intellectual restlessness that makes even its casual dining feel purposeful.
+Call Me Honey is a Cambridge, Massachusetts restaurant specializing in specialty coffee and waffles, with a casual daytime format and an approachable price tier.
 The city's cafe tier has grown more considered over the past decade, moving away from the grab-and-go model that served commuters and toward spaces that reward staying.
-Call Me Honey belongs to this second category: a cafe built around waffles and light fare, where the format invites a longer sit than the menu's apparent simplicity might suggest.
+Call Me Honey belongs to this second category, built around waffles and light fare.

 Approaching this kind of space in Cambridge, you expect a certain grammar: natural light, surfaces that show their materials, a counter that does real work.
 The waffle-led cafe as a category has matured in American cities well beyond its brunch-novelty phase.
 What separates the better operators from the crowded middle is sourcing discipline and execution consistency, and both of those qualities define the reputation Call Me Honey has built among locals who return on a rotation rather than for a single visit.